-The alternatives that passed the screening process will be further developed to support detailed analysis in the EIS.
+The alternatives that passed the screening process will be further developed to support detailed analysis in the Draft EIS.
+This detailed analysis includes engineering refinement of the remaining alternatives and a thorough review of the affected environment that includes the following 17 resource categories: land use, community and property impacts, farmlands, environmental justice, economics, traffic and transportation, joint development, considerations related to pedestrians and bicyclists, air quality, noise, water resources, ecosystem resources, floodplains, cultural resources, paleontological resources, hazardous materials and waste sites, and visual resources.
+A list of resources that are commonly evaluated in EISs for highway projects is available at this link: FHWA Technical Advisory T 6640.8A, Guidance for Preparing and Processing Environmental and Section 4(f) Documents.
 The engineering refinement phase will include additional design work to provide details such as horizontal and vertical alignments, right-of-way needs, intersection design, pedestrian and bicycle accommodations, access design, and potential drainage designs including stormwater management.
 Access design will include road, driveway, or parking lot revisions for properties intersected by an alternative.
 All five alternatives will be designed to a similar level of detail.